 Reference X2 Features

-The Roon-Ready Reference X2 stands out as our most affordable Reference model.
+The Roon-Ready Reference X2 was developed as our most affordable Reference model.
 It produces a superior sound to the Revolution and Prodigy servers, with greater detail and soundstage.
 It has our Reference 75-Ohm BNC and 110 Ohm AES daughterboard with EMI shield, of course.
-It comes with a 200W linear power supply unit (LPSU) from HD-Plex.
+It comes with a 300W linear power supply unit (LPSU) from HD-Plex.
 All internal power and audio wiring is cryo-treated silver from Revelation Audio Labs.
 The SOtM USB ports and clock cards are optional extras in case you want it all, such as playing native DSD to your DAC.
-It is far superior to our original Reference model in every way.
-It comes in our mid-size case which can accept future upgrades simply.
-It even has HDMI 2.0 output and can handle 4K video files up to 24 frames per second (covering almost every single Hollywood movie made, ever).
+It is far superior to our original Reference model in every way – sounds better, runs cooler, uses less power, does more.
+The Reference X2 comes in our mid-size case which can accept future upgrades simply.
+It even has HDMI 2.0 output and can handle 4K video files up to 24 frames per second.

 Reference X2 Specs